fll-pigeons/gamechangers/docs/gyro_pid.md

 ```
 --->[try it out](https://fll-pigeons.github.io/gamechangers/simulator/public/)  (copy code and paste it under Python tab)

-For a full PID controller, written in Lego EV3 Python, w the dT will be in the range of 0.020 to 0.030 seconds per loop.
+For a full PID controller, written in Lego EV3 Python, the dT will be in the range of 0.020 to 0.030 seconds per loop.

 7. Use the table below to calculate a set of Kp, Ki, and Kc values.